SoftUni-Internal/interactive-content/EN/06-Applications-Routing/01-Routing-Basics.md

 After we have the **hostname** and the **pathname**.

-After them are the query parameters, in this case, they are the key, its value, and the tag that indicates that the item is trending.
+After they are the query parameters, in this case, they are the key, its value, and the tag that indicates that the item is trending.

 [/slide]